Bee34949/BEE34949/README.md

 ## Hi there 👋 I'm a passionate software developer with expertise in creating scalable and efficient applications.
-My tech stack includes:

 <!--
 **Bee34949/BEE34949** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.